 Information for Undergraduate Students

-- Your Cal 1 Card serves as your library card for borrowing materials and for access to the Gardner (MAIN) Stacks, Moffitt LIbrary, and the Media Resources Center.
+- Your Cal 1 Card serves as your library card for borrowing materials and for access to the Main (Gardner) Stacks, Moffitt LIbrary, and the Media Resources Center.

 - You can also use your Cal 1 Card to pay for printing in the libraries.
 Scanning to email, cloud storage and to a USB drive is free!

 - Borrowing - Basic information regarding your library card, checking out and renewing materials.

-- Renewing - Options and rules for renewals, also information about loan periods.
+- Renewing - Options and rules for renewals.

 - OskiCat - Search for materials in the UC Berkeley libraries with the UCB library catalog.

-- Course reserves - Find materials on reserve for specific classes in the Library (locations vary).
-Online reserves are usually available via your bSpace course site.
+- Course reserves - Find materials on reserve in a campus Library for specific classes.
+Online reserves are usually available via the bCourses sites for your classes.

 - Off-campus access to electronic resources - Access online resources from home using either the Proxy Server or VPN with your CalNet ID.